craigmcchesney/cdb-support/README.md

 - CDB is installed to /opt/cdb
 - Traveler is installed to /opt/traveler
 - NGINX is installed in /etc/nginx
+- the latest version of MariaDB relational database service is installed
-- "centos" user is the VM's root user
+- Linux "centos" user is the VM's root user
-- "cdb" user owns and manages the CDB/Traveler applications
+- Linux "cdb" user owns and manages the CDB/Traveler applications
     - cdb-support repo is installed to ~cdb/cdb-support
     - cdb-deployment repo is installed to ~/cdb/cdb-deployment
         - /opt/cdb/etc is symbolic link to ~/cdb-deployment/config/cdb